Diagonals If x, y, and z are lengths of the edges of a rectangula... | Channels for Pearson+

 Diagonals If x, y, and z are lengths of the edges of a rectangular box, then the common length of the box’s diagonals is s = √(x² + y² + z²).

-c.
-How are dx/dt, dy/dt, and dz/dt related if s is constant?
+b.
+How is ds/dt related to dy/dt and dz/dt if x is constant?

 Verified step by step guidance